shan-sharma/pyspark-azuresql-cosmos/README.md

 # pyspark-azuresql-cosmos

-There are two versions of the connector available through Maven, a 2.4.5 compatible version and a 3.0.0 compatible version.
-Both versions can be found here and can be imported using the coordinates below:
+There are two versions of the connector available for MS SQLServer through Maven, a 2.4.5 compatible version and a 3.0.0 compatible version.
+The same way MS Azure Cosmos DB connector is also available through Maven.
+Connectors can be imported using the coordinates below:

 | Connector | Maven Coordinate |